CoinPayments API Documentation

 }

-Update Webhook
+Client - Update Webhook

-Update list of webhook notifications and/or webhook integration Url
+Update list of webhook notifications and/or webhook integration URL

 Request